 Play it Smart – Play it Safe!

-There is no reason to panic.
-With proper precautions you can protect yourself, your family, your communities and our patients.
+With proper precautions, you can protect yourself, your family, your communities, and our patients.
 Here are some tips to stay safe.

-Wash your hands frequently (scrub backs of hands, between fingers and under nails for 20 seconds-sing “Happy Birthday” twice) or use an alcohol-based hand sanitizer and rub all surfaces of your hands until they are dry.
+Scrub the backs of your hands, between fingers and under nails for 20 seconds-sing “Happy Birthday” twice or use an alcohol-based hand sanitizer and rub all surfaces of your hands until they are dry.

 - If you feel feverish or like you are coming down with a cold, DO NOT VISIT the hospital.
 Stay home and consult your primary care physician.